sam-thurman/301-lab-06/README.md

 ---

-Number and name of feature: repo set up
+Number and name of feature: weather

-Estimate of time needed to complete: 45
+Estimate of time needed to complete: 2hrs

-Start time: 9:50
+Start time: 11:40

-Finish time: 10:55
+Finish time: 1:00

-Actual time needed to complete: 1 hr 5
+Actual time needed to complete: 1 hr 20